-Line 20.
-If you check the "Yes" box, but are not required to complete lines 21 through 25, you still must file Form 8915-C to show that you received a qualified distribution.
+Line 1.
+If you said "Yes," but are not required to complete lines 2 through 5 of Worksheet 3, you still must file 2019 Form 8915-C to show that you received a qualified distribution in 2019.

-Line 21.
-Enter on line 21 your qualified distributions (see Qualified Distribution for the Purchase or Construction of a Main

-Home in Qualified 2018 Disaster Areas, earlier).
+Line 2.
+Enter on line 2 your qualified distributions (see Qualified Distribution for the Purchase or Construction of a Main Home in Qualified 2018 Disaster Areas, earlier).

-Don't include any distributions you designated as qualified 2018 disaster distributions reported on line 6 or line 15.
-Also, don't include any amounts reported on 2018 Form 8606.
+Don't include any distributions you designated as qualified 2018 disaster distributions reported on line 8 or line 24.
+Also, don't include any amounts reported on 2019 Form 8606.

-Line 22.
-Enter on line 22 your cost, if any.
+Line 3.
+Enter on line 3 your cost, if any.
 Your cost is generally your net investment in the plan.
 It does not include pre-tax contributions.
 If there is an amount in Form 1099-R, box 2a (taxable amount), the difference between Form 1099-R, box 1 and box 2a, is usually your cost.
 See Pub.
 575 for more information about figuring your cost in the plan.